Victorian Railways A2 class: Other changes

 The original five locomotives had their Westinghouse air brake compressors mounted on the right-hand side of the firebox; all later engines had this changed to the smokebox, and within a few years the first five were amended to suit.

 A^{2} 1072 was the last engine built at Newport to be painted Canadian Red; the next engine, C 2, was the first painted black.
 It is not known whether the ten subsequent A^{2} engines built at Ballarat and Bendigo were painted red or black on entry to service.

 In 1922-1923 the Victorian Railways experimented with Precipitated Brown Coal, using locomotives A^{2}800, C16 and D^{D}1022.
 After completion of the trials, all three engines reverted to black coal firing.
 A photo of the engine with the modified tender appears in Newsrail, November 1983, p.
-295.
+295. This followed experiments in 1913 with briquetted coal, which was tested on engines $\mathrm{D^D_E}$712 and A^{2}760.

 May 1926 saw a Pyle National electric headlight, marker, cab and tender lights fitted to locomotive A^{2}978, and this was rolled out to all A2 and many other classes of engine in subsequent years, generally operated by a Pyle or Stone generator mounted ahead of the safety valves.
 Also around this time, Automatic Staff Exchange equipment was fitted to allow non-stop high-speed running through stations, where trains would otherwise have needed to slow down or stop for manual token exchanges.

 In June 1933, A^{2}970 was fitted with an improved type of exhaust steam injector on the fireman's side; this was later compared to the 1935 fitting of an experimental A.C.F.I.
 (Accessoires pour les Chemins de Fer et l'Industrie) feedwater heater to A^{2}973.
 However, there was not sufficient improvement in efficiency for the equipment to be fitted to other locomotives and the latter was removed twelve years later, in 1947.
 The equipment was, however, retained for significantly longer than equivalent experiments by the New South Wales, Commonwealth and Western Australian Railways.
 While fitted with the A.C.F.I. equipment, A^{2}973 was generally allocated to the Bendigo line.
 After the equipment was removed, the engine was reallocated and often ran trips on The Overland.

 With the reduced exhaust blast resulting from the revised smokebox, smoke deflectors were fitted to prevent drifting smoke from obscuring visibility.

 By the 1930s the original plate frames of the A2 class had proven prone to cracking, particularly around the axle box cut-outs and the draw-gear (coupler) pockets.
-This resulted in at least five, possibly ten, engines being reframed with American-style bar frames in the period 1939-1945.
+This resulted in at least five, possibly ten, engines being reframed with American-style bar frames in the period 1939–1945.
 (Australian Railway History 2019 lists five engines, Newsrail November 1983 says ten engines but does not specify which.)